chrismuzyn/discord-repost-police/README.md

 ## Future Features
 - the option to delete the offending repost and dm the offendor with an explanation
+- only look for reposts inside of a configurable swath of time
 - hashing all attachment types, not just images

 # Installation